Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Operators of CO₂ removal technologies (DAC, BECCS, geological storage).

-For the first time, the standard establishes specific requirements for:
+For the first time, the standard sets specific requirements for:

 • Land management removals.

-The standard introduces a hierarchy of methods to calculate land use change emissions, prioritizing:
+The standard introduces a hierarchy of methods to calculate land use change emissions, prioritising:

 • Jurisdictional approaches.

-• Statistical methods when sufficient spatial data is not available.
+• Statistical methods when there is insufficient spatial data.

-Companies will be required to include, among other elements:
+Companies will need to include, among other elements:

 • Emissions from land use change.